-Here Socrates was declare as the wisest of men.
+Delphi; Here Socrates was declared as the wisest of men.
 The most uncompromised philosophers respected Delphi.
-Alexander the great was declared as invincible in Delphi too.
+Alexander the great was declared invincible in Delphi too.

 Delphi; the most celebrated place in the ancient world.
 The word Oracle of Delphi has three meanings: 1.
 Prophecy, 2.
 Pithia (priestess), 3. the oracle itself.

 This sacred precinct at Delphi was dedicated either to Athena Pronoia (Athena of Foresight) or Athena Pronaia (Athena before the Temple).
 The former epithet seems to echo the function of the Oracle of Apollo at Delphi, while the latter could refer to the sanctuary’s position below (and on the way to) the great Temple of Apollo.

 This site has been revered since Mycenaean times (c.15th century BC.
 Clay figurines of women and fine sculptures from this period can be admired in the Delphi Museum.